Total Knee Replacement surgery

 What happens after discharge from the hospital?

 You need to continue with the exercises to improve the bend in your new knee and to regain the strength in your muscles around the knee.
-Two weeks following the surgery your skin clips will need to be removed.
-It does take around six weeks for the knee to settle down following the surgery and you may notice swelling and bruising in relation to the knee in this period.
-You will be reviewed in clinic at six weeks following your knee surgery to check your progress and you will be kept under review on a six monthly basis for the first year following the total knee replacement surgery.
+You need to continue with application of ice packs to the knee to reduce the swelling.
+Two weeks following the surgery your skin clips are removed.
+It takes around six to eight weeks for the knee to settle down following the surgery.
+You will be reviewed in clinic at eight weeks following your knee surgery to ensure you are making good progress.

 What can I expect from my knee replacement surgery?

-Following your knee replacement surgery you will be able to carry out most of your daily activities.
-Full bending of the knee is usually not possible following knee replacement surgery but you should get a bend around 100.
-You may find it difficult to kneel following your knee replacement surgery.
-Exercises and activities leading to impact on the artificial knee are generally not advisable.
-The knee replacement should last for about 10 years in 90% of the patients but may fail earlier in a younger and more active patient.
+Following your knee replacement surgery, you will be able to carry on with all your daily activities.
+Though you may not be able to bend the knee fully, you should get good bend with minimal restriction.
+You may initially find it difficult to kneel but this should improve with time.
+Exercises and activities causing repetitive impact on the knee should be avoided to reduce the possibility of loosening or wear of the knee replacement.
+The knee replacement should last for about 15 years in 90% of the patients.

 What are the risks of undergoing total knee replacement?